 In this article I’d like to look at the difference between Guest Users and Users from another organization directory that I will refer to as Multi-tenant Users.
-Because as soon as you’d like to provide users outside of your own organization with access to your content and you are looking to do so with the help of WordPress + Office 365 you will need to understand your options.
+Because as soon as you’d like to give (Azure AD) authenticated guests / users outside of your own organization access to (private) content in WordPress, you will need to understand your options.
 And there is a lot of potential to get confused and mix up these very different types of accounts.

 Azure Active Directory allows users from other Azure AD tenants and Microsoft Accounts to be guest users in your Azure AD tenant.
 These guest users are called External Users.
 Once an external user is present in your Azure AD tenant, you can permit them access to resources and leverage other Azure AD capabilities like Azure MFA (e.g. requiring them to provide a stronger authentication).

 When you initially configured the WordPress + Office 365 plugin, you had to register you (WordPress) application in your organization’s Azure Active Directory and created a so-called App registration.